lynnpepin/STDN/README.md

 * **-e number-of-epochs**: Train for this many epochs, at most.
 Defaults to 1.
 * **-b batch-size**: Train on this batch size.
 Defaults to 64.
 * **--train train_dataset**: Train on this dataset.
 Defaults to 'train'.
-...
-Choices are 'train', 'test', 'tiny', and 'tiny2'. (tiny is a small subset of test, tiny2 is a small subset of train.)
+//* *Choices are 'train', 'test', 'tiny', and 'tiny2'. (tiny is a small subset of test, tiny2 is a small subset of train.)*
-* **--test test\_dataset: Test against this dataset.
+* **--test test\_dataset:** Test against this dataset.
 Defaults to 'test'.
 Choices are same as train\_dataset.
 * **-s save_filename**: Saves the model to ./hdf5s/save\_filename, overwriting any file that's there.
 Defaults to stdn(timestamp)\_weights.hdf5s.

 ### Examples: